sonic-net/SONiC/doc/lag/Increasing LACP PDU timeout during warm-reboot.md

 |      0        |   1    | Retry count     |
 |      1        |   1    | Padding         |

-If either side wants to use a non-standard retry count (i.e. retry count set to something besides 3), then they must send a LACP version 0xf1 packet.
-This packet will include the retry count of both peers.
+If either side wants to use a non-standard retry count for a member port (i.e. retry count set to something besides 3), then they must send a LACP version 0xf1 packet.
+This packet will include the retry count of both peers for that member port.
 The receiving device must validate the peer's information and then update the retry count that the peer wants to use.
+This retry count will apply only to that member port, and a separate packet will need to be sent for each member port.

 This retry count is valid until any of the following occurs: